Auditing Policy & Information

 San Francisco, CA 94102

-UC Hastings alumni are not required to submit their UC Hastings transcripts because the Records Office has proof of enrollment and graduation.
+UC Hastings alumni are not required to submit their UC Hastings transcripts because the Office of the Registrar has proof of enrollment and graduation.

 Priority Application Deadline